-Above all, let’s always remember how important it is to pray for spiritual growth.
+Above all, let’s always remember the importance of prayer for spiritual growth.
 Prayer is essential for every life challenge.
 We need guidance from the Lord.
-Pray for wisdom and understanding so that as you study scripture and listen to your preacher’s messages, that you discern the truth that God intends.
+Pray for wisdom and understanding so that as you study Scripture and listen to your preacher’s messages, that you discern the truth that God intends.

 Prayer is essential for many of life's challenges, including spiritual growth.
 What are your favorite keys to growing spiritually? #spiritualgrowth #prayerchangeslives Click To Tweet

 The Bible says that we shouldn’t lean on our own understanding.
 This means, there’s only one interpretation of the Bible.
 God’s interpretation.
 And it’s not up to you to change the meaning in order to soften the blow on certain ideas.
 So let’s keep that in mind as we dig into our 7 keys to spiritual growth.

 Also remember that misinterpreting the Bible is a hindrance when you’re learning how to grow spiritually.
 We try to avoid those hindrances as much as we can, right?
 So if you don’t understand something, seek guidance from your pastor or someone who has been studying the Bible a lot longer than you.